myConsciousness/myConsciousness/README.md

 <!-- MY-BSKY_TIMELINE:START - Do not remove or modify this section -->
 ---

+> C. P. Moore @christopherpmoore.xyz 2023-04-30T06:26:07.202Z
+>
+> Had a great time at the Seattle meetup!
+Even got a chance to chat with @rose.bsky.team and @jay.bsky.team!

+---

 > Shinya Kato 🤯 @shinyakato.dev 2023-04-30T04:42:30.113Z
 >
 > Thx, yes he is! 😆